 - Increased productivity: A recent Stanford study showed a 13% productivity increase when employees worked remotely.
 Most people do their best work when they aren’t required to report to a physical office, with the largest gains found in workers who had the longest commute.
 If you eliminate a 30-minute drive to work, you’ve just given that worker 1 hour of free time that they didn’t have before.
 Team members working together across various time zones are more likely to achieve success if they’re able to collaborate from home.

-- Operation of 24-hour cycle: With a global team, one can operate a business on a 24 hour schedule with shifts in different countries.
+- Operation of a 24-hour cycle: With a global team, one can operate a business on a 24-hour schedule with shifts in different countries.
 This will help speed up implementation and time for marketing.

 HOW TO MANAGE A VIRTUAL TEAM.

 - Define work systems: All new leaders need to align their team on goals, roles and responsibilities early.
 With virtual teams, however, coordination is inherently more of a challenge because people are not co-located.
 Therefore, it is important to focus more attention on the details of task design and the processes that will be used to complete them.
 Simplify the work to the greatest extent possible, ideally so tasks are assigned to sub-groups of two or three team members.
 And make sure that there is clarity about the work process, with specifics about who does what and when.
 Then periodically do “after-action reviews” to evaluate how things are going and identify process adjustments and training needs.

 - Organize the team together physically: A face-to-face meeting should be organized where possible.
 This time should be used to help team members get to know each other better, personally and professionally, as well to create a shared vision and a set of guiding principles for how the team will work.
 Schedule the in-person meeting early on, and reconnect regularly (semi-annually or annually) if possible.